 The originate-to-distribute model followed by Societe Generale has been bolstered by enhanced risk recycling and the launch of digital trading and automation tools for clients that have boosted volumes, risk management and cut transaction times.
 The bank also extended its structured products network into Thailand and Australia in 2017, to ensure a presence in all the key derivatives markets in the Asia-Pacific region.

 The bank has established a local sales team in Australia, offering products linked to mutual funds and autocall structures in a country thirsty for yield amid record low interest rates.
-In Thailand, the bank now offers clients index-linked and commodities-linked solutions in Thailand.
+The bank now offers clients index-linked and commodities-linked solutions in Thailand.

 Another key to success in Asia is the ability to constantly offer small tweaks to structures and payoffs and periodically come up with pioneering solutions, says Jerome.